Search This Blog

 What if that physician, therapist, lawyer, or detective said, All indications suggest this might be cancer/depression/liable/proof; might you feel more hopeful if not empowered to explore how best to act on rather than react to the statement?
 And because this person in a position of authority presented a conditional statement, might you be more inclined to see yourself as a mindful individual in a position to do something in response to the information rather than mindlessly submitting to a constraining role held as absolute fact?

 We live in a time and culture enamored of absolutes.
-We seek “the answer,” and we follow it mindlessly once we believe we have found it.
-My grandfather used to say that we know what we have learned and learned what we’re taught, but this is not all there is to know.
+We seek “the answer,” and once we believe we have found it, we follow it mindlessly.
+My grandfather used to say that we know what we have learned and what we’re taught, but this is not all there is to know.
 Mindfulness involves remaining open to the idea that things are not always how they appear.

 04 June 2024